Top 3 Best and Favorites

 5. Outdoor Research Surge Running Gaiters

-Plus, the UPF 50+ fabric will block out 98 percent of the sun’s UV rays when worn, which will help you guard against the elements.
-Additionally, the breathable and lightweight material and the flatseam construction will help prevent chafing, keeping you comfortable during your runs.
+Plus, the UPF 50+ fabric will block out 98 percent of the sun’s UV rays, which will help you guard against the elements.
+The breathable and lightweight material and the flatseam construction will help prevent chafing, keeping you comfortable during your runs.
 Finally, you can stay visible in low light with the reflective logos, which will help you stay safe when you’re out.

 - Very lightweight